masterofobzene/UserScriptRepo/README.md

 -----------

-[::GOG-Games Links::](https://github.com/masterofobzene/UserScriptRepo/raw/main/SFW/--GOG-Games%20Links--.user.js) Adds "Gameplay Video" and "Changelog" buttons per game card to search for no-commentary gameplay videos and if lucky, a changelog.
+~~[::GOG-Games Links::](https://github.com/masterofobzene/UserScriptRepo/raw/main/SFW/--GOG-Games%20Links--.user.js)~~ ~~Adds "Gameplay Video" and "Changelog" buttons per game card to search for no-commentary gameplay videos and if lucky, a changelog.~~ Gog-games admin says he is not updating the site anymore and will close the site on September 6/2026.

 <img src="https://github.com/user-attachments/assets/d297d4a1-42c9-4cfb-82dc-677dd8c2ff91" width="400">